Koroit Opal Mine Another amazing opal spot in the Yowah region

 We acted in ignorance, not realizing that various people have different opinions about what looks better in opal.

 Many people, particularly Europeans and Scandinavians in particular really like the interesting patterns, shapes and often ‘pictures’ seen in these beautiful pieces containing precious opal and ironstone mixed.

 All sorts of attempts have been used to describe this combination of earth’s materials.
 Expressions such as ‘Matrix‘, meaning ‘A situation or surrounding substance within which something else originates, develops, or is contained’.
 Or in feminine terms ‘womb’ from which the word ‘maternal’ or ‘mother’ originates.

 This word was applied to this special stone to describe small precious flecks of opal captivated or held by mother ironstone.
 The varieties of this matrix are endless.
 I have coined the expression ‘Abstract’ opal to describe interesting patterns and shapes within the stone which have no recognizable similarity, but like an abstract oil painting, can be so fascinating to observe.

-Other types gems of the Koroit opal mine, similar to Yowah and boulder opal from further north, can be described as picture stones in that they present a pattern or shape that has a similarity to something known in nature, be it clouds, animals, heavenly bodies, sea creatures, etc.
+Other types gems found in the Koroit opal mine, similar to Yowah and boulder opal from further north, can be described as picture stones in that they present a pattern or shape that has a similarity to something known in nature, be it clouds, animals, heavenly bodies, sea creatures, etc.

-The Koroit Opal Mine diggings have become much more extensive in recent years.
+The diggings in Koroit have become much more extensive in recent years.
 I visited there back in the 60’s when they were still digging with picks and shovels.
 At the time there was no one there.
 The field had been abandoned.
 But the whole area is opening up again.